Caregiver Responsibility

 No-shows and late cancels

-If you don’t take a trip you have reserved on East Bay Paratransit, it is called a No-Show.
+If you fail to take a trip you have reserved on East Bay Paratransit, it is called a No-Show.
 A trip cancelled less than one hour prior to the scheduled start of your pick-up window is called a Late Cancel.

 No-shows and late cancels are serious violations of East Bay Paratransit’s rules for riders.

-You will penalized if you have a pattern of repeated no-shows or late cancels.
-Your service could be suspended if you have six (6) or more No-Shows or Late Cancels in a calendar quarter.
+You will be penalized if you have a pattern of repeated no-shows or late cancels.
+Your service could be suspended for up to four (4) weeks if you have six (6) or more No-Shows or Late Cancels in a calendar quarter.
 Frequency of scheduled trips and percentage of No-Shows and Late Cancels will be reviewed and taken into consideration prior to any suspension.

 On the occasion that you No-Show the first part of a round trip, East Bay Paratransit will not automatically cancel any other scheduled trips on that day.
 Our staff will attempt to determine whether you still want all other scheduled rides.
 If you do not want any other trips, you must call East Bay Paratransit immediately at (510) 287-5000 so that we can cancel your unwanted trips and prevent you from receiving additional No-Shows.